Caregiver Support

 Practical Tips for Families

-• 2Keep a caregiving journal to share with your mentor; tracking daily challenges, wins, and questions makes your mentor sessions more productive
+• 2Keep a caregiving journal to share with your mentor.
+Track daily challenges, wins, and questions to make your mentor sessions more productive.

-• 3Don't limit yourself to one mentor—you might benefit from a clinical mentor for medical questions and a peer mentor for emotional support
+• 3Don't limit yourself to one mentor.
+Enjoy the benefits of a clinical mentor when it comes to medical questions and a peer mentor for emotional support.

-• 4Schedule regular check-ins with your mentor, even when things are going well; maintaining the relationship ensures support is available when challenges arise
+• 4Schedule regular check-ins with your mentor, even when things are going well.
+Maintain the relationship to ensure that support is available when challenges arise.

-• 5Be honest with your mentor about your struggles; the most valuable guidance comes when mentors understand your real situation, not just what you think they want to hear
+• 5Be honest with your mentor about your struggles.
+Get the most valuable guidance from mentors who understand your real situation, not just what you think they want to hear.

-• 6Ask your mentor about respite care options; taking breaks isn't abandoning your role—it's ensuring you can sustain it
+• 6Ask your mentor about respite care options.
+Take breaks.
+You aren't abandoning your role.
+You're ensuring you can sustain it.

-• 7Join both online and in-person support communities; different formats offer different benefits, from 24/7 online accessibility to the deeper connection of face-to-face meetings
+• 7Join both online and in-person support communities.
+Explore different channels that offer different benefits, from 24/7 online accessibility to the deeper connection of face-to-face meetings.

-• 8Consider professional home care support as part of your mentorship journey; agencies like Care Indeed provide not just care services but ongoing guidance for family caregivers
+• 8Consider professional home care support as part of your mentorship journey.
+Work with agencies like Care Indeed that provide not just care services but ongoing guidance for family caregivers.

 Vanessa Valerio